-Numbers are given for a year with a caseload that is the average caseload of the years 2012-2015 (ie, 2790 cases); note that the caseload does not affect the ICER.
-No discounting was applied; see online supplementary appendix part 5 for a discussion of discounting.
+Numbers are given for a year with a caseload that is the average caseload of the years 2012-2015 (te, 2790 cases); note that the caseload does not affect the Inercine our discounting.
 Case-equivalents averted refers to both cases averted, and the reduction in the time contacts are symptomatic divided by the mean symptomatic period of TB cases.
+Numbers in brackets indicate the 95% CI.
 Thorax: first published as 10.1136/thoraxjnl-2018-211662 on 18 August 2018.
-Downloaded from http://thorax.bmj.com/ on April 17, 2024 by guest.
+Downloaded from http://thorax.bmj.com/ on April 23, 2024 by guest.
 Protected by copyright.